 d.
 Boeing Solar Generator: In 2011, SCE&G installed approximately 10 acres of thin-film laminate panels (18,095 individual panels) on the roof of Boeing's North Charleston assembly plant.
 The PV system with a nameplate rating of 2.6 MW DC began generating in October 2011 and has a peak output of about 2.35 MW AC.
 All RECs and energy generated by the roof top solar system are provided to Boeing for onsite use.
 At the time of completion this was the largest roof-top solar generator in the Southeast.
-Over the last four years the Boeing solar plant has generated the following amounts of energy:
+Over the last five years the Boeing solar plant has generated the following amounts of energy:

-Year MWh
+Year MWhs

 2012 3,513

 2013 3,410

 2014 3,337

 2015 3,267

+2016 3,332

 e.
-Net Energy Metering ("NEM") Rates and the PR-1 Rate: Protecting the environment includes encouraging and helping our customers to take steps to do the same.
-Net metering provides a way for residential and commercial customers interested in generating their own renewable electricity to partially power their homes or businesses and sell the excess energy back to SCE&G. For residential customers under the NEM rider, the generator output capacity cannot exceed the annual maximum household energy requirements or 20 KW, whichever is less.
-For commercial and industrial customers, the generator output capacity cannot exceed the annual maximum energy requirements of the business, the contract demand, or 1,000 KW, whichever is less.
-The NEM rider provides that each kWh generated by the customer will offset one kWh of consumption by the customer.
-This is referred to as 1:1 (one for one) net energy metering.
-Customer generator capacity under the current NEM program is limited to 2% of the Company's previous five-year average retail peak demand.
+Net Energy Metering, PR-1 and PR-2 Rates: Protecting the environment includes encouraging and helping our customers to take steps to do the same.
+Net Energy Metering (NEM) provides a way for residential, commercial and industrial customers interested in generating their own renewable electricity to partially power their homes or businesses and sell the excess energy back to SCE&G. For residential customers, the generator output capacity cannot exceed the annual maximum household energy requirements or 20 kilowatts alternating current (kW AC), whichever is less.
+For commercial and industrial customers, the generator output capacity cannot exceed the annual maximum energy requirements of the business, the contract demand, or 1,000 kW AC, whichever is less.
+The total customer generator capacity under the NEM program is limited to 2% of the Company's previous five-year average retail peak demand.

 Under Commission Order 2015-194, a Net Energy Metering Methodology was approved whereby a value per kWh will be calculated annually for distributed energy resources.
-This value will be the basis upon which the Company will continue to provide customers a 1:1 NEM incentive and have the difference funded through the Distributed Energy Resource Program Act.
-Customers will be offered the NEM rate until January 1, 2021, and those customers taking service under the new NEM rate will receive the Net Metering Incentive described above until December 31, 2025, or until they take service under a different rate, whichever occurs first.
+This value will be the basis upon which the Company will continue to provide customers a retail NEM incentive and have the difference funded through the Distributed Energy Resource Program Act.
+Provided the total customer generator capacity cap has not been met, customers will be offered the NEM rate until January 1, 2021, and those customers taking service under the NEM rate will receive the Net Metering Incentive described above through December 31, 2025, or until they take service under a different rate, whichever occurs first.